konomu/lagrange-personal/_posts/2024-08-24-wa-ga-topic-presence.md

 [^6]: 上林 (1988) talks about this in more detail.
 Noda completely discards the concept of new/old information in his description, although he mentions it as foundational research.
 He only asks of the readers to consider what is and isn't old information (but does not use the term "old information").

-While these generalizations are true for some sentences, there are many, many sentences for which they don't apply.
+While these generalizations are true for some sentences, there are many, many sentences to which they don't apply.
 These rules fail because:

 - The concept of new/old information doesn't apply in subordinate clauses
 - Old information doesn't appear at all in topicless sentences.
-- Sometimes, contrastive は doesn't mark old information.
+- Contrastive は and exclusive が may violate this principle.

 The following is a chart marking the topic, comment, new information, and old information in our three most important sentence structures.
 Remember that inverted sentences are also topic sentences.

 ![Locations of New/Old Information in topic sentences, inverted sentences, and topicless sentences.](assets/img/newoldinfo.png)

 The two topic sentences fit the generalization that "は marks old information, and が marks new information."
 However, the topicless sentence isn't so straightforward.
 The principle of old/new information functions differently in topicless sentences.
-In the example, there is absolutely no nuance that we are emphasizing "富士山" as new information in relation to "見える".[^7] However, it is nonetheless marked by が.
+In the example, there is no nuance that we are emphasizing "富士山" as new information in relation to "見える".[^7] However, it is nonetheless marked by が.
 This is not an exceptional instance.
 The が in this sentence is not exclusive, but subject-marking.
 We must recognize the **entirety** of the sentence ｢富士山が見える。｣ as new information.
-This makes grammatical sense, since many topicless sentences serve to describe some spontaneous event or to change the subject.
+This makes grammatical sense since many topicless sentences serve to describe some spontaneous event or to change the subject.

 [^7]: The exclusive interpretation (marking "富士山" as new information) is sometimes possible, but this is not usually the case.